alphaRomeo323/alpharomeo323.github.io/README.markdown

 title: About
 permalink: /about/
 lang: en
+menu: main
 ---

 **Hi visitors!!**
 I'm alphaRomeo323, the author of this blog.

 I'm writting on this site :

 - Games
 - Programs
 - Music